capitanorange/capitanorange.github.io/pages/about.md

 I occassionally have stringing machines for sale.
 I created this website to highlight the ones currently available.

-If you have any questions feel free to contact me via mail: [buvaysar.s@hotmail.com](mailto:buvaysar.s@hotmail.com)
+If you have any questions, feel free to contact me via ebay: [https://www.ebay-kleinanzeigen.de/](https://www.ebay-kleinanzeigen.de/s-bestandsliste.html?userId=38451945)